stackrox/infra/DEPLOYMENT.md

 NOTE: This is a separate step and not a dependant chart for example to avoid too frequent Argo deployments.

+Also note that if you plan to deploy `infra-server` to this cluster, you will need to remove the default Argo workflow controller ConfigMap with the `clean-argo-config` Make target.
+This is required until [ROX-20269](https://issues.redhat.com/browse/ROX-20269) is resolved.

 ### Manual deployment

 To render a copy of the charts (for inspection), run: